 The successful COIN type aircraft evolved following the Second World War, these small, single-engined fighters had been relegated to ground attack due to the advent of the jet age.
 These aircraft surpassed in this role due to their rugged construction, effective armament and grass field capability; aircraft such as the P-51 Mustang and the A-1 Skyraider.
 The Skyraider, previously a carrier-borne aircraft, fulfilled a great deal of the criteria required of a COIN aircraft in that it could carry a large and varied weapons load, loiter on station for hours at a time, was highly manoeuvrable and could absorb significant levels of battle damage.
 Unfortunately being large and slow, the Skyraider was unceremoniously kicked into obsolescence on the battlefields of Vietnam by the advent of the SA-7 Strela MANPAD.
 In spite of this, the Skyraider was one of the key aircraft that defined the requirement of a COIN aircraft.

-Before reaching for a fresh pen and a clean sheet of paper, the aircraft designer will accept that that a number of existing designs already exhibit many of these attributes.
+Before reaching for a fresh pen and a clean sheet of paper, the aircraft designer will accept that a number of existing designs already exhibit many of these attributes.
 However, due to the advent of the MANPAD, current designs will require a greater element of sophistication with regard to self-defence systems.
-Fortunately, it is not too great an industrial task to graft these systems on to just about any existing aircraft of an appreciable size.
+Fortunately, it is not too great an industrial task to graft these systems onto just about any existing aircraft of appreciable size.

 Not for the first time has the MOD been accused of operating a Cold War mentality years after it ended, this is one of the areas where it appears to be guilty as charged.
-In this sense whether it is just the MOD’s lack of vision and flexibility or the RAF senior commands’ reluctance to get away from their large concrete runways and air-conditioned facilities and actually get their knees dirty, is besides the point, the point is that there is an actual need for such an aircraft in our forces inventory.
-COIN aircraft are not just a one trick pony, in addition to their primary role, such an aircraft can be utilised for weapons training, FAC, reconnaissance or just as a standard trainer, although in this role they wouldn’t be as cost effective as their lightweight cousins.
+In this sense whether it is just the MOD’s lack of vision and flexibility or the RAF senior commands’ reluctance to get away from their large concrete runways and air-conditioned facilities and actually get their knees dirty, is beside the point, the point is that there is an actual need for such an aircraft in our forces inventory.
+COIN aircraft is not just a one-trick pony, in addition to their primary role, such an aircraft can be utilised for weapons training, FAC, reconnaissance or just as a standard trainer, although in this role they wouldn’t be as cost-effective as their lightweight cousins.